Head of Department: Mrs M Musselwhite Steel

-The library is staffed by a full-time qualified librarian and a full-time library assistant.
-They are available to help boys with research at all times and the librarian liaises with the teaching staff to ensure adequate provision for current topics.
-The library is open throughout the school day.
+The library is open throughout the school day and is staffed by a full-time qualified librarian and a full time Library assistant.
+They are available to help students with research at all times and the librarian liaises with the teaching staff to ensure adequate provision for current topics.

 The library catalogue and circulation system (Oliver) is available on the network.
 Students are taught and encouraged to search it when looking for resources and to check details of library activities, clubs and competitions.

 Computers are available in the library for research and homework.
 The internet is screened and students are monitored while online.

 Boys are taken for library study skills lessons when they first enter the school.
 They are taught how to use the library, how libraries are organised and how to research topics using hardcopy and electronic sources.

 The library is well stocked with fiction and non-fiction books catering for Year 7 through to Year 13.
 Fiction and non-fiction books for A Level study are geared towards exam success.
 Wider reading is encouraged to deepen knowledge, enrich exam technique and polish university interview.

 The library runs two main reading activities both of which give the boys the opportunity to get together with local schools.
 South East Schools’ Themed Book Award runs from October to March with around 14 schools taking part.
 It involves reading five books from either a Teens category and/or Young Adult category.